Stormpegy/dancepad/electronics/README.md

 Other recommended boards are the Arduino micro, Sparkfun pro micro and teensy 2.0.

 I believe there is also code being developed for the teensy 4.0 which uses an ARM cortex controller.
-Purchase what is readily available and suits you, my personal preference is a chinese leonardo clone.
+Purchase what is readily available and suits you, my personal preference is a chinese Leonardo clone.

 ![Basic Schematic](/electronics/schematic/kicad_Mcd6kEUGT8.png)
 (this will be updated along with the addition of LEDs at a later date)

-I also opted
+I also opted <- what?

 ## Sensor construction
 >where are those sensor pics at